lukasnxyz/mnist-custom-classify/README.md

 ![example run gif](data/example_run.gif)

 #### Quick start
-You need torch, numpy, and tkinter to run locally
+You need torch, numpy, and tkinter to run locally.
+Also make sure you unzip the mnist data and then add the test into the train file because the splitting happens in the notebook.
 ```bash
 python3 -m venv venv
 source venv/bin/activate